-Braxton Hicks are painless, irregular uterine contractions, although some women do report feeling discomfort during them.
+Braxton Hicks contractions are painless, irregular uterine contractions, although some women do report feeling discomfort during them.

 The contractions do not become more intense, frequent or longer over time.